dasxx179/W251/HW3/README.md

 This network was also created in the cloud with the same command.

 Each of the folders consists of both the Dockerfile used to build the container, as well as the shell script to execute the build and/or run the container.
 Moreover, the python files are included where applicable.
-The topic that is used is called facedetection.
+The topic that is used is called facedetection, and the url for the object storage is here: https://w251-bucket-sayan.s3.us-south.cloud-object-storage.appdomain.cloud